csecht/plot-einstein-jobs/README.md

 records of reported tasks for up to about three years of full-time work.

 ### Usage:
-From within the program's folder, use one of these commands,
+From within the program's folder, use one of these Terminal or Command Prompt commands,
        depending on your system:

             python plot_jobs.py